 Strengthening the capacity of Community Based Organizations (CBOs)

 We facilitate CBOs’ participation in the community development process.

 Issues: poor organization of CBOs that have not been officially recognized; illiteracy of their members, low involvement in their communities' development.

 Key activities: CBOs’ training in leadership, project management, support for legalization process, support to local Civil Protection Committees and training/ capacity building for staff of government agencies.

 Disaster Risk and Response

 To ensure that child rights are respected and child needs are satisfied during disaster period.

-Issues: (1) major disasters eg earthquake and tropical storms (2) drought due to inconsistent and irregular rainfall (3) weak capacity to respond in case of disaster (4) flooding due to eroded land and poor drainage systems (5) housing built with no understanding of/respect for urban norms.
+Issues: (1) Major disasters: earthquakes and tropical storms.
+(2) Droughts due to inconsistent and irregular rainfall.
+(3) Weak capacity to respond in case of disaster.
+(4) Floodings due to eroded land and poor drainage systems.
+(5) Housing built with no understanding of/respect for urban norms.

-Key activities: (1) support communities affected by disasters by addressing health, learning, habitat, food security and child protection issues (2) staff training in emergency and disaster response; development of emergency plans for staff, information about child rights, and basic needs supply to communities in the post disaster scenario.
+Key activities: (1) Support communities affected by disasters by addressing issues such as health, learning, habitat, food security and child protection.
+(2) Staff training in emergency and disaster response; development of emergency plans for staff, information about child rights, and aid relief to communities in post-disaster scenarios.